bb-froggy/realmjoin-docs/docs/troubleshooting.md

 ## RealmJoin Log Files

+## Loging
+RealmJoin records all event data into log files.
+Those can easily be accessed on the client device using the Windows Event Viewer (eventvwr.msc).
+RealmJoin logs can be found under *Event Viewer (Local) / Windows Logs / Application*.

 To troubleshoot package execution problems or RealmJoin Problems there are several Log Files available:

 System Context Installations and other system tasks: ```C:\Windows\Logs\realmjoin.log```